 I’m on a cookware kick with The Spruce Eats.
 After spending a couple of months researching and testing pressure canners and canning supplies, I’ve moved on to everyday cookware.
 My focus has been entirely selfish: stackable cookware that fits into the one cabinet in my kitchen or packs neatly for our sailing adventures.

-The results of my research into the best stackable cookware will be up on The Spruce Eats soon.
+The results of my research into the best stackable cookware are up on The Spruce Eats.
 This month, I’m personally testing and reviewing several of my favorite sets.
 Those reviews will focus on the features and function of each set, which gives me the perfect opportunity to share some of the meals I’ll be testing here on Twice as Tasty.

 I decided to focus on nonstick space-saving cookware for my testing.
 Nonstick nesting pots and pans make the most sense for the sailboat; scrubbing out stuck-on food is never fun, especially when hot fresh water and elbow room are in short supply.
 At home, I’m well supplied with my grandmother’s cast iron pans and a few stainless-steel ones that let me cook with acidic pickle brines, so adding nonstick stackable cookware to my tiny kitchen seems ideal.